thruthesky/site/README.md

 * firebase user's email and password is set automatically.
 * `firebase user password` is LMS session.
 When session changes, user's cannot log into firebase and this is going to be a big problem.
   * `session` changes when PHP `XUser::get_session_id()` changes or `XAPI_SECRET_CODE_SALT` in wp_config.php changes.

+## Cache

+* `Teacher list` is cached and show when the user access. and it caches again in background.
+  Meaning, the user will always see the latest updated list since it caches every time the user access teacher list page.

 ## KNOWN-BUG